christopheryoung/chrisyoung/site/prose/blog/posts/2020-08-27_proust_again.markdown

 ---

-At the beginning of July I finished reading Proust's <em>In Search of Lost Time</em> again, my fourth read through the book, and barring some unforseen misfortune certainly not my last.
+At the beginning of July I finished reading Proust's <em>In Search of Lost Time</em> again, my fourth read through the book, and barring some unforeseen misfortune certainly not my last.
 What struck me this time, more than others:
 Proust's extraordinary intellectual independence in many of the subjects he mentions; how well Proust's aesthetic discussions, of painting and music and